COSC481W-2019Winter/classproject-3-arabs-an-american/ArchitectureSpecification.md

 -------------------------------------------------
 ### CreateRequestViewModel:
-An instnace of this class represents the view model of the create request page.
+An instance of this class represents the view model of the create request page.
 We use this class to do client side validation.
-The form won go through unless its valid.
+The form won't go through unless its valid.

 Name|Type|Description|Attribute Decorators
 ----|----|-----------|--------------------